algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 # Design Patterns

-In this section, we go over common design patterns over Ethereum and their equivalent solution on Algorand.
+In this section, we go over common design patterns Ethereum uses and their equivalent solutions on Algorand.

 ## Transfer Tokens to an Application